DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-05-31-adding-a-subject-to-a-placement.md

 During the placement journey there is a change link for every answer that the school has entered.
 Clicking this link takes them back into the journey at that point.

 Once a placement has been added, the subject can no longer be changed.
+This is because:

+- We did not see instances of schools selecting the wrong subject in user research sessions.
+- If a subject changes, dependencies like mentor or year group are likely to change, meaning the whole nature of the placement changes.
+- Once a provider has been assigned to a placement, its core attributes cannot change.
+- It is easy to delete and create new placements

 ## Further considerations